omar-diab/DL-Project-One/README.md

 |---|---:|---:|---:|---:|---:|---:|
 | FGSM Adversarial Training | 70.95% | 46.00% | 48.05% | 31.19% | 24.95% | 16.86% |

-Interpretation:
+**Interpretation**

 - adversarial training improves robustness awareness,
 - but by itself it does not produce the strongest overall generalization profile in the repository,
 - and the clean-to-adversarial degradation remains substantial.

-So in this project, adversarial training becomes more effective when used as part of a broader combined pipeline.
+In this project, adversarial training becomes more effective when used as part of a broader combined pipeline.

 ---